nachocaru/xaprb.com/content/blog/2006-12-15-advanced-mysql-user-variable-techniques.md

   </p>
 </blockquote>

-In other words, the &#8220;alias&#8221; in the `HAVING` clause is probably a pointer to a memory location, whose content is not determined for the current row until the current row is output to the client &#8212; at which point it&#8217;s too late to apply any `HAVING` criteria to the row.
+In other words, the "alias" in the `HAVING` clause is probably a pointer to a memory location, whose content is not determined for the current row until the current row is output to the client &#8212; at which point it's too late to apply any `HAVING` criteria to the row.

 ### Side effects of lazy evaluation

 In my last article I showed you how to select the top N rows from each group with user variables.
 To make that work right, I had to group the query, use a `HAVING` clause, and force a certain index order for that query &#8212; because of lazy evaluation.
 Otherwise, I might have been able to just use the variable in a `WHERE` clause, right?
-Lazy evaluation is why this doesn&#8217;t work:
+Lazy evaluation is why this doesn't work:

 <pre>set @type := '', @num := 1;